gitastrophe/lazyload.js/README.md

 ## Examples

 I've used lazyLoad in a number of different gallery-like applications, but it's difficult to come up with illustrative examples without pasting the entire contents of the gallery JS code into this project.

-So I have decided to include one such example - the most simple implementation of lazy-loading I could come up with as a [four-line modification](https://github.com/gitastrophe/lazyload.js/blob/master/examples/bootstrap-carousel.js) to the [Twitter bootstrap carousel](http://twitter.github.com/bootstrap/javascript.html#carousel) JS source.
+I have decided to include one such example (which can be used as-is in place of the original) - the most simple implementation of lazy-loading I could come up with as a [four-line modification](https://github.com/gitastrophe/lazyload.js/blob/master/examples/bootstrap-carousel.js) to the [Twitter bootstrap carousel](http://twitter.github.com/bootstrap/javascript.html#carousel) JS source.

+These lines embody the basic concept of integrating lazy-loading into any existing gallery-like plugin and are noted in the modified source with inline JavaScript comments.

+1) Identify the workhorse code.
+This is typically a method like "showSlide", or in the bootstrap code above, Carousel.prototype.slide.

+2) Wrap the workhorse code in a function and assign to a variable.

+    var callback = function() { /* original workhorse code goes here */ };

+3) Store the original invocation context.

+    var context = this;

+4) Invoke lazyLoad on the stuff you're about to show, then invoke the workhorse callback in the original calling context (The code almost says this better than this explanation).

+    $nextSlide.lazyLoad().then(function() { callback.call(context); });

-I don't particularly like digging through other peoples' code either, so I'm pasting the summary of those changes as a code snippet here:
+I don't particularly like digging through other peoples' code either, so I'm pasting the relevant original code with changes as a code snippet here:

     var context = this; /* lazyLoad */
     var callback = function() { /* lazyLoad */